Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 Sources of Information

-Moore, Gay Montague.
+Moore, G. M. (1949).
 Seaport in Virginia, George Washington’s Alexandria.
-Richmond, Virginia.
 Garrett and Massie, Incorporated.
-1949.

-Hakenson, Donald C. This Forgotten Land Volume II, Biographical Sketches of Confederate Veterans Buried in Alexandria, Virginia.
+Hakenson, D. C. (2011).
+This forgotten land volume II, biographical sketches of Confederate veterans buried in Alexandria, Virginia.
 Donald Hakenson.
-Alexandria, Virginia.
-2011.

 Share on Social Media